 In general, any breed that is not a Cornish Cross or alternative meat breed can be processed between 4 and 10 months of age without it getting too old and tough.

-Typically, when raising meat chickens, you’ll opt for a feed that’s labeled as grower or finisher feed, which has a higher concentration of protein than layer feeds.
+Typically, when raising meat chickens, you’ll opt for a feed that’s labeled as grower or finisher feed.
+This has a higher concentration of protein than layer feeds.

 The extra protein helps your chickens grow quickly and produce a carcass that is more palatable.

-On the other hand, if you’ve chosen to raise your meat chickens organically on pasture, for example, their feed supply cannot be controlled or monitored as well.
+On the other hand, if you’ve chosen to raise your meat chickens organically on pasture, their feed supply cannot be controlled or monitored as well.